chaotic-society/theoretica/README.md

 - **UROBORO_MATRIX_LEXIC** - Lexicographical notation for matrices (column first access) will be used for matrix functions `at`, `get` and `set`.
 By default, matrix indices refer to row and column, in this order.
 - See `constants.h` for more specific defines

-## Future development
-### In progress
-These are features which are currently under development:
-- Benchmarking (either implemented or integrated)

-### Planned
-These are features which will be developed soon:
-- LU decomposition of matrices
-- Matrix eigenvalue finding
-- Arbitrary precision numbers
-- Make the library independent from the C++ Standard Library (at least partially)
-- Metropolis-Hastings method
-- Noise generation

-### Potential
-These are interesting features which might or might not be implemented in the future.
-- Sorting algorithms
-- SSE implementations of vector and matrix operations

 ## Contributing
-Pull requests are well accepted, open an issue or discussion for feature requests, suggestions or to point out problems within the library.
+Contributions are welcome and appreciated, please read the [Contributing Guide](https://github.com/chaotic-society/uroboro/blob/master/CONTRIBUTING.md) to learn about how to contribute to the project.

 ## License
-This project is currently under the GNU Lesser General Public License 3.0
+This project is currently under the [GNU Lesser General Public License 3.0](https://github.com/chaotic-society/uroboro/blob/master/LICENSE).